 This Catalan estate began with a dream by Glòria Garriga, an agronomic engineer, to live side by side with nature on a hill in Font-rubí, near Barcelona.
 She always wanted to live in a house on that hill with her daughter, Berta, producing wines in tune with nature.
-Despite testing wines as part of her profession, Glòria had never made her own wine before, but still her dream became a reality, and Els Jelipins, as it became known, produced its first vintages in 2003 in Glòria’s father’s barn.
-After that, they used the cellar to a new house they built on top of the hill.
+Despite testing wines as part of her profession, Glòria had never made her own wine before, but her dream became a reality, and Els Jelipins, as it became known, produced its first vintages in 2003.

 Despite the success of Els Jelipins today, it was initially difficult to gain a foothold in the local wine scene.
 “No one in the local market would have us,” said Glòria.
 “We first tried to sell the wine in Spain, it was a disaster.
 So we loaded the car and went to the Basque Country, northern Spain and Catalonia, where some very good restaurants opened their doors because they had foreign sommeliers.
 They understood the wine, and liked it.”
 Since then, the wine has become far more popular locally, as word started to spread and people’s tastes changed.
 “There has been a huge liberation of people who want to have their own experience.”